C/2026 A1 (MAPS): Will We See a Naked-Eye Comet in April 2026?

 The path of comet C/2026 A1 through the constellations in March-April 2026.

-Because of its orbit, C/2026 A1 will remain faint until March, but could brighten rapidly leading up to its solar encounter in early April.
-If it survives, observers in the Southern Hemisphere will get the best views in mid to late April, especially during morning twilight.
+Because of its orbit, C/2026 A1 is rather faint in March, but could brighten rapidly leading up to its solar encounter in early April.
+If it survives, observers in the Southern Hemisphere will get the best views in mid to late April, especially during evening twilight.

 Comet C/2026 A1 in March 2026: Telescopic Target